 HiPPOs is a term used at Amazon which stands for the highest paid person’s opinion.

-It’s much better instead to have team members declare outcomes individually first and then compare notes.
+It’s much better to have team members declare outcomes individually and then compare notes.
 I recommend having a similar discussion with the actual results.
-If you want to have a little fun, you can turn this exercise into a game where you award a small token prize to the person with the closest estimate.
+If you want a little fun, you can turn this exercise into a game where you award a small token prize to the person with the closest estimate.

-The point isn’t about being right or wrong but getting your team comfortable with declaring expected outcomes.
-This exercise alone can dramatically help in improving your team’s judgement over time.
+The point isn’t about being right or wrong but getting your team comfortable declaring expected outcomes.
+This exercise alone can dramatically help in improving your team’s judgment over time.

-If you are a solo founder, it’s even more important to write down your expected outcomes before running experiments.
+If you are a solo founder, writing down your expected outcomes is even more important before running experiments.

-The other reason people shy away from declaring expected outcomes upfront is that they feel they don’t have enough information to make meaningful predictions.
-If you’ve never launched an iPhone app before, how can you possibly predict an expected download rate?
+People also shy away from declaring expected outcomes upfront because they don’t have enough information to make meaningful predictions.
+How can you predict an expected download rate if you’ve never launched an iPhone app before?

 You need to accept the fact that you will never have perfect information AND that you need to make these kinds of predictions any way.